 - Wearing a wide-brimmed hat, sunglasses, or other protective clothing when out in the sun

 - Using all prescribed medications for chemo rash

 When to See a Doctor

-You should see a doctor anytime you notice any skin irritation after receiving chemotherapy treatment, especially if it lasts longer than two days.
+You should see a doctor anytime you notice any skin irritation after receiving chemotherapy or radiation treatment, especially if it lasts longer than two days.
 They should examine any skin that may be open or bleeding from scratching.